JeanKRodriguez/UBooks/README.md

 Usage:

 First set up a local server, such as `MAMP`, and create a database.
 Next, run the query in the SQL directory.
 This query will create the schema and add the test data.
-Finally, while the local server is running run `home.html` script.
+Finally, while the local server is running,execute `index.php` script.

 TODO: